zhouyu102030/open-box/docs/en/articles/openbox_XGBoost.md

 ### Optimization

 After defining the search space and the objective function, we can use the built-in optimization framework to perform optimization.
 In the following example, we set *max_runs* to 100, which means OpenBox will tune XGBoost 100 times.
-In addition, each run is given a time limit of 180 seconds by setting *time_limit_per_trial*.

 ```python
 from openbox import Optimizer